easy-smpc/easy-smpc/README.md

-# Secure Histograms via Email
+# EasySMPC - No-Code Secure Sum

 This project aims to provide a simple, easy to use application for calculating sums of distributed data using email as a communication channel.